mevivekmevivek/Machine-Learning-Algorithms/README.md

-# Machine-Learning-
+# Machine-Learning
-ML ALgorithms coded from scratch
+Some of the commonly used machine learning algorithms are developed from the scratch using basic libraries